guillim/guillim.github.io/_products/paul.md

         <div class="product-card">
           <h3 style="color: #159957;">✓ It is</h3>
           <ul style="color: #606c71; line-height: 2;">
+            <li>An AI‑first agent interface on top of your PostgreSQL data</li>
             <li>A purpose‑built user investigation viewer</li>
             <li>Read‑only and safe for production</li>
             <li>Fast and focused workflow</li>